UN101: What is UNESCO and why should we care about it?

 The Paris based agency initially had goals to restore various educational and arts facilities that were destroyed or badly damaged during WWII.
 Now, the main goal has shifted towards eradicating illiteracy and poverty as well as furthering sustainable development.
 It has evidently been successful all over the globe.
 A few good examples include: Royal Chitwan National Park in Nepal, where UNESCO in the early 1990s was able to question a proposed development project which would have seriously impacted the rich flora and fauna in the area.
-Additionally, the restoration of the Old City of Dubrovnik in Croatia after having suffered wildfires was sufficiently completed after UNESCO provided extensive technical and financial assistance to the Croatian government.
+Additionally, the restoration of the Old City of Dubrovnik in Croatia after having suffered damage from shelling was sufficiently completed after UNESCO provided extensive technical and financial assistance to the Croatian government.
 Safeguarding is also another way in which UNESCO helps sites, which often then become world heritage sites, such as Temple of Borobudur, Indonesia where an international safeguarding campaign was launched in order to restore the famous Buddist temple.
 In this instance it was crucial that UNESCO intervened as, after attempts at partial restoration by Dutch experts, in 1983 the agency undertook an eight year renovation project restoring the temple to its former glory, allowing for the sacred buddhist temple to be safely used again as a pilgrimage site.

 This brings us to a good question: what are world heritage sites?
 We often hear of them, visit them and read news articles written about them but what makes them heritage sites and why?
 A World Heritage site is a place that holds “universal value to society” and because of this they are protected in order to allow future generations to appreciate and enjoy the site.
 This heritage site may be monuments (such as paintings or sculptures), groups of buildings or sites, which can be natural or man-made (Article 1 of the Convention Concerning the Protection of the World Cultural and Natural Heritage).
 We’ve already introduced a few examples of World Heritage Sites, but some more include Wadi Rum in Jordan (also where Dune was filmed!), Kinderdijk in The Netherlands, and the Taj Mahal in India.